zydro-marine/.github/profile/README.md

 ## Zydro Marine Technologies

-We build hardware & software products that make boating safer and more enjoyable.
+We build hardware & software products that make boating safer and more enjoyable using AI.